Lancaster Environment Centre: LEC Centres

 In addition to this research endeavour, the LEC researchers collaborate through a number of research centres to provide a specific strategic research focus on particular areas of current concern.
 These undertake blue skies research and provide a strategic focus for LEC's collaborative work with science users, including policymakers and industry.

 Centre of Excellence in Environmental Data Science

 The Centre is currently targeting the development of self-managing heterogeneous infrastructures for data gathering and analysis at a wide range of temporal and spatial scales for both science and industry.
 This experimental research is motivated by the need to characterise and model the non-linear interdependencies between dynamic natural processes and enable improved prediction of the impacts of factors such as climate change and changes in land-use.

 Centre for Global Eco-Innovation

 The Centre for Global Eco-Innovation supports the development of new products and services with environmental benefits.
-It delivers business led research, through enabling enterprises to access the expertise resources and global contacts of Lancaster University and its national and international partners.